Fibergrate Expands on Tradition of Supporting Customers on the Ground

 Fibergrate Composite Structures Increases Support to the United Kingdom and Ireland with Local Territory Sales Managers

-Eric Breiner, President of Fibergrate Structures stated, “This localised support reflects Fibergrate’s commitment to providing high-quality products and exceptional service to its customers worldwide.”
+Eric Breiner, President of Fibergrate Structures, stated, “This localized support reflects Fibergrate’s commitment to providing high-quality products and exceptional service to its customers worldwide.”

 Enhanced Local Support Promotes Lasting Success